-The consequences are serious for students who are charged and/or found guilty of misconduct under this Code.
+The consequences are serious for students who are charged and/or found responsible of misconduct under this Code.
 Therefore, any member of the University Community who knowingly and/or willfully misuses the procedures of the Code to harm another member of the University Community shall be subject to disciplinary action.

-The University may also take disciplinary action against any student convicted of, or charged with, a felony or misdemeanor, as delineated in Section V under the section pertaining to Students Charged With or Convicted of a Criminal Act.
-In the event a student is arrested for a felony or misdemeanor charge, it is the responsibility of that student to immediately inform the University's Dean of Student Services of the arrest.
+The University may also take disciplinary action against any student convicted of, or charged with, a felony or misdemeanor, as delineated in Section V under the section pertaining to Students Charged with or Convicted of a Criminal Act.
+In the event a student is arrested for a felony or misdemeanor charge, it is the responsibility of that student to immediately inform the University's Associate Vice President for Student Affairs & Dean of Students (AVP & DOS) of the arrest.
 Failure to do so may result in disciplinary action up, to and including suspension or expulsion.